deathworlders/online/content/books/deathworlders/chapter-45-we-need-each-other.md

 “I take it ‘yer Protectors are on the job, includin’ Carebear?
 Father Garaaf is gonna need lookin’ after...”

 “They’ve got everythin’ up to an’ includin’ stasis bags.
-Worst case scenario we can shove the poor lass in one o’ those things and keep her there until she’s on an operating table.”
+Worst-case scenario we can shove the poor lass in one o’ those things and keep her there until she’s on an operating table.”

 “...Good.
 Look, lemme cut to the serious bit.
 Walk an’ talk?”